Canadian Lawyer Readers' Choice

 Impartial, balanced testimony

-Care needs arising from correctional negligence
+Care needs associated with correctional settings

 Medical treatment